By Terrence Henry and Shawna Reding

 The community sits on Lake Travis, or what’s left of it.
 The lake is currently at levels not seen for some time.

 The Spicewood Beach water system has 500 water meters, one of them belonging to the Spicewood Beach Elementary School.
+Once the Lower Colorado River Authority (LCRA) purchased the town’s water system in 1999, the system expanded to include Lakeside Beach, Eagle Bluff and Lake Oaks.
 While the lakefront location of the community and streets named “Golf Course Drive” give the impression of an opulent neighborhood, the reality is that Spicewood Beach is largely populated by double-wide trailers and retirees on modest budgets.

 A few weeks later, on January 23, 2012, the LCRA sent out a release warning that the community’s wells had dropped to dangerously low levels and that they could run dry within weeks.
 Stage 4 emergency water restrictions — which prohibit all outdoor watering and allow only “essential” use of water were enacted.